Update 2 May 2016:

-The wave buoy is located 13 km off Pukehina Beach in a central position within the curve of the Bay of Plenty.
+The wave buoy is located 13 km off Pukehina Beach in 62m of water, in a central position within the curve of the Bay of Plenty.

 Significant wave height is an average measurement of the largest third of waves.
 Significant wave height corresponds well to visual estimates of wave height.